jshuadvd/LongRoPE/README.md

 To maintain performance across varying context lengths, LongRoPE adjusts the Rotary Positional Embeddings (RoPE).
 The model identifies and exploits non-uniformities in positional embeddings to minimize information loss during interpolation.
 This allows for an 8x context extension without the need for fine-tuning.
 Additionally, the model employs a search algorithm to find optimal rescale factors for shorter contexts (e.g., 4k and 8k tokens) on the 256k fine-tuned LLM.
 These adjustments ensure that the model retains high performance even within the original context window size.

+### Structural Modifications

+The architecture incorporates several structural modifications to handle the increased context length efficiently:

 ## Implementation Highlights

 Insights into the coding and operational specifics that enable LongRoPE's functionality.
 This may include snippets or pseudocode illustrating key components.